-Once a year, baseball fans from around the globe make a pilgrimage to the fields of Williamsport for a chance to witness history at the Little League World Series (Aug.
-14–24, 2014), where the best young players in the world compete to take their place in the baseball record books.
-This year marks the 75th anniversary of the Little League, and the milestone will celebrated at each of the nine 2014 tournaments.
+Once a year, baseball fans from around the globe make a pilgrimage to the fields of Williamsport for a chance to witness history at the Little League World Series (July 28–Aug.
+30, 2015), where the best young players in the world compete to take their place in the baseball record books.

 History and Background

 The year was 1947, and baseball was on America's mind.
 That's when the first series took place on the green fields of Williamsport .
 Sure, the winners made their place in the record books, but more importantly the 2,500 spectators proved that there was a future for the league.

 Today, the league is the world's biggest organized youth sports program.
 There are nearly 200,000 Little League teams in all 50 U.S. states and more than 80 countries.
 From Japan to Mexico, you'll find kids from small towns and big cities taking the field and chasing the same dream.

 This year, you'll find over 40,000 baseball fans packed in to Howard J. Lamade Stadium in South Williamsport.
 It's been home to the series since 1959.
 This is where 16 teams from around the world will compete for the ultimate prize.
 Starting with the first pitch of the Big League Baseball World Series on July 28, there will be 33 straight days of exciting Little League Baseball and Softball tournament action, with nine world champions capturing the banners.